First Light (2025 film): Production

 The film received development funding from Screen Australia in 2023, with additional production financing from VicScreen, the Film Development Council of the Philippines, Clou Media Productions, and the Melbourne International Film Festival Premiere Fund.
-Principal photography took place on location in the Philippines in May 2024.The film marked James J. Robinson’s transition from photography to feature filmmaking.
+Principal photography took place on location in the Philippines in May 2024.

+The film marked James J. Robinson’s transition from photography to feature filmmaking.
 Robinson has stated that the project was a way of reconnecting with his Filipino and Australian heritage and re-examining his Catholic upbringing.
 Much of the cast and crew were based in the Philippines, and Robinson noted that working in the country allowed him to engage with family histories and spiritual practices that influenced the film’s perspective.

 During production, Robinson reported that an exorcism took place on set, reflecting the religious context in which the film was made.
 Ruby Ruiz described her role as demanding significant emotional intensity, while Kare Adea recalled that Robinson emphasised silence and physical expression during performance.
 Robinson later described the filmmaking process as “a really beautiful” merging of his Australian and Filipino cultural backgrounds.

 Release

 First Light premiered in August 2025 at the Melbourne International Film Festival, screening in competition in the Bright Horizons section against films including Sound of Falling, Renoir and Urchin.

-Director James J Robinson was awarded with the Blackmagic Design Best Australian Director award for the film, taking out a $50,000 cash prize.
-The award was judged by the Bright Horizons jury, led by president Charlotte Wells, and including jury members Alex Ross Perry, Athina Rachel Tsangari, Col Needham and Nam Le.
+Director James J. Robinson was awarded with the Blackmagic Design Best Australian Director award for the film, taking out a $50,000 cash prize.
+The film had its international premiere at the 22nd edition of the Marrakech International Film Festival, where it screened in main competition and was nominated for the Étoile d'Or.

 Theatrical distribution will be handled by Bonsai Films in Australia and New Zealand, with international sales managed by Independent Entertainment.
+The film will release in Philippine cinemas on June 24, 2026.